FAQs

 I work at a station but don’t have authority to opt in.
 What can I communicate to my leadership team?

-You may also want to bring this to your leadership team’s attention: Stations participating in PMGD’s inaugural year achieved measurable success!
+You may also want to bring this to your leadership team’s attention: Stations participating in PMGD’s first two years achieved measurable success!

 The rotating stats you’ve seen on top of the homepage bear repeating here: